Roth IRA income limits for 2024

 There is no restriction on the type of investments in the account.
 Investors can invest in any asset class that suits their risk tolerance and financial goals.

 There are no taxes on the distributions from this account once you reach 59 ½.
 Your investments will grow tax-free.
-You will never pay taxes on your capital gains and dividends either.
+You will never pay taxes on your capital gains and dividends, either.

-No penalties if you withdraw your original investment
+There are no penalties if you withdraw your original investment

-Diversify your future tax exposure
+Diversify your future tax exposure.